On The Decoding Error Weight of One or Two Deletion Channels: The -Deletion Channel

 \begin{IEEEproof} The expected normalized distance of the lazy decoder for each codeword $\bfc$ is calculated as follows.

 Since this is true for every $\bfc \in \cC$, we get that

 \end{IEEEproof}

-We can now show that the lazy decoder is preferable, with respect to the expected normalized distance, over any decoder that outputs a word of the same length as its input. \begin{lemma} Let $\cD : \Sigma_2^{n-1} \rightarrow \Sigma_2^{n-1}$ be a general decoder that preserves the length of the channel's output.
-It follows that
+We can now show the main result of this section, which claims that the lazy decoder is preferable, with respect to the expected normalized distance, over any decoder that outputs a word of the same length as its input. \begin{theorem} Let $\cD$ be a decoder and let $\cC = \Sigma_2^n$.
+Then, it holds that,